kydcoin/KYD3/doc/translation_process.md

 Translations
 ============

-The PIVX Core project has been designed to support multiple localisations.
+The KYD Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, PIVX Core makes use of the Transifex online translation management tool.
+For managing all application translations, KYD Core makes use of the Transifex online translation management tool.

+### Helping to translate (using Transifex)
+Transifex is setup to monitor the GitHub repo for updates, and when code containing new translations is found, Transifex will process any changes.
+It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

+Multiple language support is critical in assisting KYD's global adoption, and growth.
+One of KYD's greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

+See the [Transifex KYD project](https://www.transifex.com/kyd-project/kyd-project-translations/) to assist in translations.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format:
 `kyd_xx_YY.ts or kyd_xx.ts`

 `src/qt/locale/kyd_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the source code is changed, this file must be updated to reflect those changes.
 A custom script is used to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
-Once this has been updated, `lupdate` (included in the Qt SDK) is used to update `pivx_en.ts`.
+Once this has been updated, `lupdate` (included in the Qt SDK) is used to update `kyd_en.ts`.

 To automatically regenerate the `kyd_en.ts` file, run the following commands:
 ```sh